 6.2.
 Can beef stew be made in a slow cooker?

-Yes, beef stew can be adapted for slow cooking.
-Brown the meat and sauté the vegetables, then transfer everything to a slow cooker and cook on low for 6-8 hours or until the meat is tender.
+Yeah.
+Brown the meat and veggies first then dump everything in a slow cooker.
+Cook on low 6–8 hours until meat is soft.

 6.3.
 What cut of beef is best for stew?